 (You can see some reviews of the various services. )

 Note that some of the lower cost services might see your connection speed suffer.
 Your Internet connect will seem noticeably slower than using your original ISP, alone.

-It is my hope that in the next two months SurvivalBlog’s site visit map will shift substantially, giving the appearance that most of my readership has moved to Switzerland.
+It is my hope that in the next few years SurvivalBlog’s site visit map will shift substantially, giving the appearance that most of my readership has moved to Switzerland.
 Say “Ein Glück, dass wir den los sind” to the FBI’s snooping!
 It would warm my heart to soon see SurvivalBlog ranked as one of the most popular web sites of Swiss residents.

 The Next Step: SSL